 Overnight: The Old Ground Hotel (or similar)

-Departing from Ennis, we make our way to the UNESCO Geopark of the Burren and Cliffs of Moher.
-Here, we admire the diverse landscape of the Burren, home to a vast array of flora and seabirds.
-There are over 2,700 monuments in this region, some dating back over 6,000 years.
-All of this has led to the Burren being described as ‘one vast memorial to bygone cultures’.
-Later, we enjoy a one-hour Cliffs of Moher cruise.
+On a guided walking tour of Ennis we wind our way through the medieval streets listening to tales of famine and poverty, rebellions and riots and learn about the mythology and legends of the town.
+We make our way to the UNESCO Geopark of the Burren and Cliffs of Moher.
+Here, we admire the diverse landscape of the Burren and enjoy a one-hour Cliffs of Moher cruise.
 Gaze in awe at the sheer scale and uniqueness of this natural phenomenon, which towers over 700ft above the sea.
-This afternoon we drive to the town of Killarney, known as the gateway to the Ring of Kerry.
-Killarney is situated in the midst of breath-taking landscapes, surrounded by lakes and mountains.
+Don’t forget your camera as the area is home to large colonies of birds.
+You may even be lucky enough to spot a puffin or two!
+This afternoon we drive to the town of Killarney in County Kerry, known as the gateway to the Ring of Kerry.
+Stay two nights at the Killarney Royal Hotel.
 (B)

 Overnight: Killarney Royal Hotel (or similar)